 Nominated by the University of York’s Centre for Applied Human Rights, The Ara Trust, India’s Migration & Asylum Project (M.A.P.), based in New Delhi, won the judges’ attention for being led and staffed predominantly by women – in a male-dominated legislative and legal environment – women who they agreed are “effecting real change and evidence of it for the stateless through strategic acumen, development of a network of paralegals, a clear rights approach, strategic litigation cases, digital stories by refugees in advocacy and publication of a ‘know your rights’ booklet along with access to its services via social media.
 The Ara Trust has also successfully amplified the need for political and social change.”

 In a country where refugees do not have legal recognition, The Ara Trust’s Migration & Asylum Project (M.A.P.) strives to use the law itself as a transformative tool to bring displaced people within the fold of India’s socio-economic systems.
-While India has long accorded ad hoc protection to refugees, in recent years, the protection landscape for refugees has deteriorated, worsened by new policies of refugee management and citizenship.
+While India has long accorded ad hoc protection to refugees, in recent years, the safeguarding landscape for refugees has deteriorated, worsened by new policies of refugee management and citizenship.

 The government’s move to amend the citizenship laws and implement the National Register for Citizens (which will leave non-citizens vulnerable to detention and deportation) has made refugee protection a highly politicised and sensitive issue in India.